 '''

 Partitioning

 Create root partition /dev/sdc2 (146.92 GB) with ext3

 use /dev/sdc1 as swap

 '''

-If further changes are necessary, click on the Partitioning section header and return to the Expert Partitioner screen to make adjustments.
+To make additional, site-specific changes, select the Partitioning section header and return to the Expert Partitioner screen.

 23. Confirm the language for the SMW.